briansan/node/master/reference/kube-controllers/configuration.md

 Additionally, the node controller can be configured to keep labels on Kubernetes node objects and Calico node objects in sync.
-By setting `SYNC_NODE_LABELS` to true (enabled by default), labels on Kubernetes Node objects will act as the source of truth and will take precedence over labels on the corresponding Calico Node object if the values differ.
+By setting `SYNC_NODE_LABELS` to true (enabled by default), labels on Kubernetes node objects will act as the source of truth and will take precedence over labels on the corresponding Calico node object if the values differ.
-However, labels on the Calico Node object that don't exist in the Kubernetes Node will remain as is.{: .alert .alert-info}
+However, labels on the Calico node object that don't exist in the Kubernetes node will remain as is.{: .alert .alert-info}

 ### Policy controller